ÞG Verk: Seven measured years of compounding returns on sustainability data

 The waste sorting ratio, the recycling rate, the cost per kilo of waste, none of it was knowable without a system to collect and structure the data.

 ÞG verk started using the Klappir Sustainability Platform in late 2018.
-The company has published sustainability statements every year since 2020.
-The 2024 statement is the latest in a series, each more complete, precise, and comparable than the last.
+The company has measured and published its waste performance every year since 2020, and its 2024 Sustainability Statement is the most complete, precise and comparable publication to date.

 Making construction data structured and comparable